awsdocs/aws-doc-sdk-examples/aws-cfn/cross-service/resilient-workflow/README.md

    instances.
 When the new instance is ready, it is added to the rotation and starts receiving requests.

-   Using the AWS Console, open the CloudFormation page.
+   Using the AWS Management Console, open the CloudFormation page.
 Navigate to the `resilience-demo` stack.
-Click on the `Resources` tab.
+Choose the `Resources` tab.
 Find the `DocExampleRecommendationServiceTargetGroup` line.
-Click on the link to the "Physical Resource ID".
+Choose the `Physical Resource ID` link.
    From this EC2 page, find the list of instances in the target group.
 Select one and navigate to it.
-Choose Actions -> Terminate instance.
-See EC2 terminate the instance, and watch the Autoscaling Group start a new instance.
+Choose `Actions`,  `Terminate instance`.
+See EC2 terminate the instance, and watch the Auto Scaling group start a new instance.

 7. **Fail open** — Sets the table name parameter so the recommendations service fails for all instances.
    Because all instances are using deep health checks, they all report as unhealthy.
 In this